-Joshua Benjamin Trank (born February 19, 1984) is an American film director.
-He is most well-known for directing Chronicle, and — perhaps more infamously — its follow-up Fantastic Four (2015), with each film representing his meteoric rise and subsequent fall in prominence.
+Joshua Benjamin Trank (born February 19, 1984) is an American film director, writer and editor from Los Angeles, California.
+He has directed three features — Chronicle (2012), Fantastic Four (a.k.a.
+Fant4stic) (2015), and Capone (2020) — but is most well-known for the first two, with each film representing his meteoric rise and subsequent fall in prominence.

 Unfortunately, things went downhill from there.
-Trank found himself overwhelmed by the experience of working on Fant4stic and became unresponsive or outright hostile on the set, at least according to various reports.note Trank then announced that he would choose not to direct a Star Wars movie in favor of his own, smaller projects (although some reports suggest that Kinberg threatened to end his ties to Lucasfilm if Trank wasn't dismissed, suggesting that it was a mutual, if forced, decision).
-Trank's superhero movie was ultimately significantly overhauled by Fox itself, but nobody was ultimately satisfied with the final product, which was critically panned and also failed at the box office.
-Trank distanced himself from the movie and quietly disappeared.
+Trank found himself overwhelmed by the experience of working on Fant4stic and became unresponsive or outright hostile on the set, at least according to various reports.note Around this time, he announced that he would be stepping down from the Star Wars spin-off gig in favor of his own smaller projects, though that stopped few from running with the story that he was booted due to his behavior helming Fant4stic.
+Even with the film being significantly overhauled by Fox itself, nobody was satisfied with the final product, least of all the critics and audiences who panned it, and the film lost Fox $80-100 million.
+Trank then distanced himself from the movie and quietly disappeared from movie industry talks.